-Two Films: Devi and Subarnarekha and Two Masters of Cinema / Partha Chatterjee

-Satyajit Ray and Ritwik Ghatak were two masters from the Bengali cinema of the 1950s.
-They were temperamentally dissimilar and yet they shared a common cultural inheritance left behind by Rabindranath Tagore.
+Two Films: Devi and Subarnarekha and Two Masters of Cinema / Partha Chatterjee dissimilar and yet they shared a common cultural inheritance left behind by Rabindranath Tagore.
 An inheritance that was a judicious mix of tradition and modernity.
 Ray's cinema, like his personality, was outwardly sophisticated but with deep roots in his own culture, particularly that of the reformist Brahmo Samaj founded by Raja Ram Mohan Roy to challenge the bigotry of the upper caste Hindu Society in Bengal in the early and mid-nineteenth century.
 Ghatak's rugged, homespun exterior hid an innate sophistication that found a synthesis in the deep-rooted Vaishnav culture of Bengal and the teachings of western philosophers like Hegel, Engels and Marx.